sugia279/HiEnds/README.md

 - **Increased Automation:** Features like automated input and easy integration streamline CI/CD processes, making them smoother and more efficient.
 - **Ease of Use and Deployment:** A user-friendly interface and session management features help users quickly get accustomed to and deploy TigerRoar into their current workflows.
 TigerRoar is an indispensable tool for developers and system administrators, optimizing the command and script execution process while ensuring accuracy and efficiency in every task.

+## Anatomy

+## Future Improvements
+We are continuously working to enhance HiEnds's capabilities.
+One of our upcoming features includes improving templates to extract and transform data into DataTables from additional sources such as JSON, SQL queries, and API services.
+This will provide even greater flexibility and utility for comprehensive testing and reporting.